weefbellington/screenplay/README.md

-Screenplay
+Screenplay: making Android more humane
 ==========

+###Setting the stage

-Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html), Screenplay simplifies the application lifecycle by taking the approach that 'everything is a view'.
+Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).

-Instead of Fragments and Dialogs, Screenplay provides `Scenes`, each of which creates and binds a View.
-A single screen in your app may consist of a single Scene, or it may consist of multiple scenes stacked on top of each other.
-Stacked scenes are used to create effects such as dialogs, drawers and popovers.
+Instead of Fragments and Dialogs, Screenplay provides `Scenes`. each of which creates and binds a View.
+In a Screenplay application, **everything is built from simple Views**, which are associated with Scenes in the backstack.

-Like a Fragment or an Activity, each scene persists on the a backstack.
-Pressing the to back button pops the current scene off of the stack, detaching the view.
-When a scene is pushed or popped onto the stack, a `Scene.Transformer` plays an animation between the incoming and outgoing scenes.

-Scenes, however, are much less heavyweight (and much less opinionated) than either Activities or Fragments.
-Each scene is just a POJO (Plain Old Java Object), and there's no special voodoo to create them -- so there's nothing stopping from creating a `new Scene` and passing it arguments through a constructor.
+Transitions between Scenes may be animated, similar to Fragment or Activity transitions.
+But unlike Fragments or Activities, Scenes are lightweight objects that do not require any special voodoo to create.
+Each scene is just a POJO (Plain Old Java Object).
+Just create `new Scene`, pass it some arguments, and you're good to go.

-A scene's lifecycle is also easy to understand -- an incoming scene transition consists of three discrete phases:
+A scene's lifecycle is also easy to understand.
+A incoming scene is created in three discrete
+phases:

 1. The `Scene` creates its View, which is attached to a parent ViewGroup
 2. Scene `Components` apply initialization behaviors
 3. A `Transformer` plays animations between the incoming and outgoing scene.

-Likewise, an outgoing scene transition consists of:
+An outgoing scene is created in a similar way:

 1. The `Transformer` signals that the animation is complete
 2. The `Components` apply teardown behaviors
 3. The `Scene` removes its View, which is detached from the parent ViewGroup

 These steps are applied by the `Screenplay` object, which acts as a simple controller for your scene segueways.
 It also handles the logic of reattaching your views on configuration changes -- as long